The ffx tool

 • Consider the dependencies such as which FIDL services, local filesystem entries, target filesystem paths, or any manifests/manifest formats the tool depends on.

-• Consider how the command interacts with multiple devices. ffx provides a global --target flag that can be passed multiple times to execute commands across multiple targets in parallel.
+• Consider how the command interacts with multiple devices. ffx provides a global --target to explicitly declare which device to interact with.

 • Does the command need access to configurations or depend on a specific build environment?
 If so, take advantage of the various configuration settings within ffx or define new ones for the specific command or workflow.
 Existing configurations can be accessed via ffx config get.